vahidAK/SNVoter/README.md

 By default SNVoter will use the model file trained by us using NA12878 20 flow cells and you do not need to specify path to the model if you want to use our model.

 ## Train a New Model:
 In order to train a new model you need to have two vcf files.
-One for true SNVs and the other for false positive SNV call.
+One for true SNVs and the other for false positive SNV calls.
 Having these data allows you to then extract the features using ```snvoter extraction``` module.
-Subsequently you can train the model on extracted features using the ```snvoter train``` module.
+Subsequently, you can train a new model on extracted features using the ```snvoter train``` module.
 ### Extracting Features:
 ```
 snvoter extraction -i True_SNVs.vcf -b alignment.bam -r reference.fa -s 1 -t 24 > Extracted_Features.csv